Helping The Story Continue

 Hard hat sitting on a bench with background that is out of focus.
 Worker's Memorial Day and the GT logo is featured in text at the top.

 “When the OSH Act was passed in 1970, the foundation for measurable progress in worker safety and health was laid, and workplaces today are thankfully much safer than they were for our parents and grandparents," said Hilarie Warren, director of the Georgia Tech OSHA Training Institute Education Center (OTIEC).
-"But some of the same hazards still exist, and new ones are emerging as technology changes, and workforces grow, shrink and shift."
+"But some of the same hazards still exist, and new ones are emerging as technology changes, and workforces grow, shrink, and shift."

 Supporting the Kids’ Chance Scholarship

-For years, the Georgia Tech OTIEC has donated to Kids’ Chance of Georgia by contributing a full program certificate in either construction or general industry safety and health to the silent auction held at the annual Georgia Safety, Health, and Environmental Conference.
+For years, the Georgia Tech OTIEC has supported Kids’ Chance of Georgia by contributing a full program certificate in either construction or general industry safety and health to the silent auction held at the annual Georgia Safety, Health, and Environmental Conference.
 "It is important to us to keep championing for each worker to know their right to return home safe and healthy every day,” says Warren.
 "We see it as a way to honor those we have lost, while also safeguarding the future."

 Kids’ Chance is a non-profit that provides scholarships to children whose parent has suffered a severe or fatal accident at work.
 These scholarships allow students to pursue higher level education, even if their families must spend money on medical bills or can no longer work in the same capacity.